 BuzzCopper

-Coming soon, BuzzCopper is an insect detector for detecting Asian (Yellow-legged) Hornets.
+Coming soon, BuzzCopper is an insect detector for detecting Yellow-Legged Asian Hornets.
 BuzzCopper takes a sequence of low-resolution photos over a bait station and uses machine vision processing to look for insect-shaped 'blobs'.
 If a blob is roughly the right size and shape it then takes a high resolution photo.
 This is uploaded to Google Cloud and screened through an AI image processing system (currently Google Vision aka Google Lens) to check what insect has been spotted.
 If the reported inferences contain e.g. 'Hornet' the device sends an alert email warning you, the device operator, of the sighting.
 You may then forward the link onto the appropriate authorities (e.g. the National Bee Unit in the UK) as you see fit.

 If the device is operating out of WiFi range it will store any sightings on an SD card until it next senses a WiFi signal.

-In association with Asian Hornet Alert (NFP)
+In association with Asian Hornet Alert (A 'Not For Profit' organisation)

 Jonathan Semple

-April 2025
+July 2025